tim-keriazes/individ-proj-lending-club-loan-default-prediction/README.md

 3. KNN

-- Other indicators of model performance with breif defiition and why it's important:
+- Other indicators of model performance:
 1. Precision
 2. Recall
 3. F1 Score